Skip to Content

 This is the most creative vegetarian/vegan food I regularly have in Sayulita.
 It’s not just all greens tossed in a bowl, like what you usually get in most vegetarian/vegan places.

-Serving is food and the roasted cauliflower only costs US$3.30.
-They also have choices for greek salad US$5.77 if you want something clean.
+Serving is food and the roasted cauliflower only costs $3.30.
+They also have choices for greek salad $5.77 if you want something clean.

 Sayulita is home to different pizza places and most of them serve vegetarian pizza.
 There are many Italian restaurants in Sayulita as well as Italian expats.